Sephalias/GenshinWishUrlExtractor/README.md

 ![WindowsTerminalSample](Images/WindowsTerminal_Sample.png)

 ## How to use
-- View `GenshinWishUrlExtractor.ps1` as raw file and save it as .ps1 file
+- Go to releases and download `GenshinWishUrlExtractor.ps1`
 - Right Click the file and run it with Powershell